ugr-sail/sinergym/docs/source/pages/usage-example.rst

 .. note:: For more information on how each of the elements explained here works, please see the appropriate section.

 .. note:: To see how Sinergym can be combined with DRL algorithms, please visit section :ref:`Deep Reinforcement Learning Integration` of our documentation (specifically the DRL_battery.py script in section :ref:`How use`).

+.. note:: Our team provide several notebooks with more functionality and examples, visit examples section.